seppewyns/dare/README.md

 This package extends `v3` to migrate the current state of the replica as well, preventing it from being cleared when a new version is released.

-### v5 (planned)
+### v5

-This package extends `v4` to tag messages with the sender's version, so older replicas can (kind of) coexist with newer replicas.
+This package extends `v4` to tag messages with the sender's version, so older replicas can handle messages sent from replicas with incompatible API versions.

-> TODO: also include reference to sender in each message so it can act as a replicated registry

 ### v6 (planned)